EVOLVED-5G/CAPIF_API_Services/docs/testing_with_curl/README.md

 Flow:
 ![Flow](../images/invoker_onboarding_flow.png)

-#### Exposer
+#### Provider
-To authenticate an exposer user, we must perform next steps:
+To authenticate an provider user, we must perform next steps:
 - Retrieve CA certificate from platform.
 [Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
-- Register on the CAPIF with exposer role.
+- Register on the CAPIF with provider role.
 [Register an entity](#register-an-entity)
 - Request sign the public key to CAPIF including beared with JWT.
-[Sign exposer certificate](#sign-exposer-certificate)
+[Sign provider certificate](#sign-provider-certificate)
 - Store certificate signed by CAPIF platform to allow TLS onwards.

 Flow:
 ![Flow](../images/publisher_registry_flow.png)

 ### JWT Authentication APIs
-These APIs are triggered by an entity (Invoker or Exposer for release 1.0) to:
+These APIs are triggered by an entity (Invoker or Provider for release 1.0) to:
 - register on the CAPIF Framework
 - get a Json Web Token (JWT) in order to be authorized to call CAPIF APIs